What is DSDS?

 Component

-A component needs kind, name, displayName, and description.
+A component needs kind, identifier, name, and description.
 Everything else is optional.

 {